outtalent-team/culture/our_people.md

 We believe we can significantly affect the world and our life in particular.

 When something bad happens, we analyze the situation to understand what our impact was.
-In unclear situations, we default to accepting responsibility rather than not running away from it.
+In unclear situations, we default to accepting responsibility rather than running away from it.

 In social situations, we announce our responsibility and apologize.
-We don't start explaining why we failed if noone is asking.
-We call that an "excuse".
+We don't come up with excuses by starting explaining why we failed when no one was asking.

-We also don't tell other people what we don't like about life if noone asked us.
-We call that "complaining".
+We try never to "complain" by not telling other people what we don't like about life when no one was asking.
 If we don't like something and it could be changed, we go and change it.
-If it can't be changed, we don't complain about, we make peace with it.
+If it can't be changed, we don't complain about it, we make peace with it.

 # 3. Excellence

-We want to always achieve excellence everywhere where it matters.
-We love great design in everything.
-We avoid making typos.
+We care how we impact the world in everything we do and want to make sure the result feels perfect at least for us.
 When we do not achieve excellence, we analyze and improve our processes.

-We don't like it when people put very little care in how they affect the world and people around the world.

 # 4. Thoughtfulness

-We love to constantly analyze ourselves and understand ourselves better.
+We love to analyze ourselves and understand ourselves better.
 This helps us understand other people better too.

 We always analyze and correct our thinking processes to minimize irrationalities or other mistakes.

-We love to think maximally long-term, plan, and iterate on our plans.
+We love to think long-term, plan, and iterate on our plans.
 We love to set goals and design everything very intentionally.

+We aim not to overthink and use rigorous thinking to make decisions quickly.

 # 5. Kindness

 We love being humans and we love humans in general.
 We accept human imperfections.

-While we try never to make typos or other mistakes, we will inevitably make them sometimes.
+While we try never to make mistakes, we will inevitably make them sometimes.
 We don't attack or punish ourselves for mistakes.
 We can laugh about our mistakes.
 Then we analyze them and keep improving our processes.